 Description

-DETAILS: the south-western tomb, erected in around 1732, is a large chest tomb with set-back corner pilasters and carved side panels.
-There are carvings of angels to the western face.
-It retains cast iron railings with urns on the corner posts.
+The south-western tomb, built around 1732, is a large chest tomb featuring set-back corner pilasters and carved side panels, with angel carvings on the western face.
+It still has cast iron railings topped with urns on the corner posts.

-The south-eastern tomb, erected in around the 1790s, has a cuboidal form with the north and south faces carved with rectangular panels bearing dedications to members of the Martin family.
+The south-eastern tomb, erected in the 1790s, has a cuboidal shape with rectangular panels on the north and south faces that bear dedications to members of the Martin family.

-The north-western tomb is set apart from the others and further away from the church.
-It was erected in around 1820 and has a moulded top with reeded side piers.
-It has a wide surround for railings which have been removed.
+The north-western tomb, built around 1820 and set apart from the others, has a moulded top and reeded side piers.
+It originally had a wide surround for railings, which have since been removed.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.